Open

 a agricultural waste activity

-Project management actions can change agricultural soil conditions to improve crop growth.
+Eligible management activity can change agricultural soil conditions to improve crop growth.

-One project management activity must be carried out in each carbon estimation area (CEA).
+One eligible management activity must be carried out in each carbon estimation area (CEA) and non-CEA

-A PyCCS project must involve undertaking one or more of the following project management activities:
+A PyCCS project must involves the application of AQS biochar to remediate soil and carbon storage, and includes one or more of the following land management activities:

 Relevant requirements